iweb visitor

 • These projects would result in the formation of a new agricultural society and member of SAASE.
 The new agricultural society would be required to meet the criteria set forth by the SAASE Board of Directors.
 Upon becoming a new agricultural society and member of SAASE, the new society would have access to all the benefits that a member of SAASE is entitled to.

-• Focus of projects must be on new event or agricultural society/community development.
+• Focus of projects must be on new event or agricultural society/community development, or the enhancement of an existing project/event/program.

 • Projects should be broad based and show widespread community support.
 Projects of a limited focus may not be eligible.